Why is singing good for children and what are the specific benefits associated with Gifting Every Child?

 This synchronicity of song and movement improves physical co-ordination and gross motor skills, and some action songs can support fine motor skills.

-There are different levels of social interaction from one-to-one, between singer and listener allowing for focussed listening, to singing within a group setting.
+There are different levels of social interaction from one-to-one, between singer and listener allowing for focused listening, to singing within a group setting.
 The concept Gifting Every Child promotes can create pathways for interaction – cross generational interaction and across the country, by considering a core repertoire which is shared with other age groups and in different areas of Scotland, either formally such as an audience taking part in community singing at an event, or informally such as with family members.

 Children learning songs at school or in a community group can share these songs at home with siblings, parents and grandparents.
 Traditional songs are particularly appropriate for sharing across the generations.